 IGMP Snooping Configuration Example

 This section provides steps to configure IGMP Snooping on the CN4093, using the Command-Line Interface (CLI).

-- 1. Configure port and VLAN membership on the switch. - Turn on IGMP.
+- 1. Configure port and VLAN membership on the switch. - 2.
+Add VLANs to IGMP Snooping and enable IGMP Snooping.